Trend Micro: 2010-2017

+2018-2019

+The company in early 2018 launched Trend Forward Capital.
+The venture's initial investments included business-to-business payment company Veem, wearable device company Muse, telemetry company Mojio and brain health technology company Interaxon.
+In February 2018, Trend Micro partnered with Panasonic to build more secure systems for electronic control units in automated cars.
+Trend Micro's early 2018 report on EU's General Data Protection Regulation showed an increase in extortion attempts as organizations try to comply with EU privacy laws.

 In August 2018, researchers discovered that several Trend Micro consumer products for MacOS were capturing browser history and other data, including passwords, and sending it to a remote server for initial analysis designed to enhance security.
 The products identified were Dr. Cleaner, Dr. Cleaner Pro, Dr. Antivirus, Dr. Unarchiver, Dr. Battery, Duplicate Finder and Open Any File.
 As a consequence, Apple removed the Trend Micro products from its Mac App Store.
 Trend Micro admitted that the products had captured and uploaded the data.
 It also apologized to its "community for concern they might have felt", but went on to excuse the activity as being "humbly the result of the use of common code libraries", and that, in any event, appropriation of users' data was "explicitly disclosed in the applicable EULAs".

 In September 2018 Trend Micro and HITRUST announced a partnership to launch a new center which provides advanced cyber risk management.
-In October 2018, Trend Micro launched Apex One Endpoint Security, a single agent Endpoint Security product, stemming from the company's past endpoint security products.
-In November 2018 Trend Micro and Moxa Inc., announced the formation of a joint-venture corporation, TXOne Networks, which will focus on the security needs present in the Industrial Internet of Things (IoT) environments.
+In November 2018 Trend Micro and Moxa Inc. formed a joint-venture corporation, TXOne Networks, which focused on security needs in the Industrial Internet of Things (IoT) environments.

-In March 2019, Trend Micro announced a partnership to share threat information with The Japanese Center of Incident Readiness and Strategy for Cybersecurity (NISC).
-In April, a partnership with Luxoft Holding, Inc. (A global digital strategy and engineering firm) was announced to jointly introduce and deploy the Intrusion Detection System (IDS) and Intrusion Prevention Systems (IPS) to secure networked vehicles from cyberattacks.
+It partnered with Luxoft Holding, Inc. in April 2019 to jointly introduce and deploy the Intrusion Detection System (IDS) and Intrusion Prevention Systems (IPS) to secure networked vehicles from cyberattacks.
+In October 2019, Trend Micro partnered with Snyk to create a solution for open source vulnerabilities.

-In July 2019, Trend Micro expanded its presence on Microsoft Azure with Deep Security as a Service.
-In August, Trend Micro expanded its XDR service offering across email, network, server, and cloud workloads.

-In October 2019, Trend Micro entered a partnership with Snyk to create a solution for open source vulnerabilities.
 Additionally, that month, Trend Micro acquired Cloud Conformity, a Cloud Security Posture Management company.
-In November, Trend Micro announced its new product offering, Cloud One, a suite of security products for organizations building platforms in the cloud.
-Trend Micro launched the suite with the release of Cloud One – Workload Security.
+In October 2021, Trend Micro partnered with Fujitsu Limited and automotive-related manufacturers to strengthen connected car security measures.